Gnarlyluck/Cocktail_social/README.md

 ### You can begin exploring what we have to offer.
 From new experimental cocktails to classic recipes.
 We are 100% user driven but also offer a full database of classic and modern classic recipes.
 ### You can comment on other users posts and let them know how great (or not so great) their cocktails are.
 ### You can search by posts, by cocktail name, or by spirit.
+### Search our third party databse for any cocktail you can think of
+***
+# Post MVP Ideas:
+* upvotes and downvotes on both posts and comments
+* look up bars close to you that can offer you a specific cocktail(mapbox)
 ***
 # Technologies used
 ![Technologies Used Cocktail Social](./ReadmeImages/PERNimage.png "Technologies Used in Cocktail Social")